SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 ## What is Raspberry Pi ?

 Raspberry Pi is a tiny single-board computer.
 The purpose is to promote basic computer science education in schools with low-cost hardware and free software.
 At present, the performance of Raspberry Pi can only support light (daliy) use and learning.
-If you need to use it for high-intensity work, such as edge computing, please use a more advanced server.
+If you need to use it for high-intensity work, such as edge computing, please use a higher-performance server.
+Raspberry Pi uses an ARM-based processor.
+TF card is used as system storage.Raspberry Pi is equipped with USB interface and HDMI video output (supports sound output), built-in Ethernet/WLAN/Bluetooth network link, and can use a variety of operating systems.
+Certainly there are many models of Raspberry Pi, but the most commonly used is the B type.
+The specific information can be found on the the [official website](https://www.raspberrypi.org/).
+Raspberry Pi OS is an officially launched operating system, suitable for all models of Raspberry Pi.
+They also provides third-party systems such as Ubuntu MATE, Ubuntu Core, Ubuntu Server, and OSMC for the public to download.

 ##

 ## What is Raspberry Pi ?